EARLY DEADLINE PROGRAM: CHOOSE BY DECEMBER 15, 2013

-A BC site coordinator meets weekly with students to provide support.
-In addition, the Cork International Education Office offers personal and academic counseling.
+The BC site coordinator meets weekly with students to provide support.
+In addition, during the Spring semester he teaches a mandatory Irish Studies course.

 Students stay off campus in flats, digs (lodging with a family), or apartment-style housing.
 Although most accommodations are same-sex, there are some coed apartments.
 Students staying a full year may be able to acquire on-campus housing.

 Social and artistic societies range from chorale to volleyball and Gaelic sports.
 The International Student Society organizes excursions to destinations such as Killarney, Galway, and the Aran Islands.
 Monthly activities organized by the BC on-site coordinator bring together BC students with their counterparts studying in other parts of Ireland.
 Trips include weekend excursions to Gaeltacht (Irish-speaking) areas, archaeological sites, and Dublin.

 A small number of internship opportunities are available for BC students.
 Applications for internships should be submitted by May 31 of the year prior to study abroad.